danbev/learning-quantum-computing/README.md

  ⌊√2⌋

 ```
-So it is not possible to separete the qubit that make up this product state, they
+So it is not possible to separate the qubit that make up this product state, they
 have no individual value, the value only makes sense together.
 ```
 (1/√2)² + 0   = 0.5
 0² + (1/√2)²  = 0.5
               = 1.0
 ```
-So this super state has a 50% of collapsing to 0 and 50% of collapsing to 1.
-So
+So this super state has a 50% of collapsing to |00> and 50% of collapsing to |11>.
-both qubits take part in the determining the outcome of 0 or 1.
-So if we measured
+So both qubits take part in the determining the outcome of |00> or |11>.
+So if
-one of these qubits and we get |0> we know the other must also be |0>, likewise if
+we measured one of these qubits and we get |0> we know the other must also be
-we measure one and get |1> we know that the other must also be |1>.
+|0>, likewise if we measure one and get |1> we know that the other must also be
+|1>.
 Measureing one qubit instantly collapses the other.

 Remember that there is a physical qubits in there somewhere which are in this
 state together.
 So in a quantum computer these qubits would be realized as hardware